Modern and Contemporary Art Styles

 6

-In groups, discuss the following questions.
-Then, decide which type of gallery your group would prefer to visit.
-Prepare to explain your group's choice to the class.
+In small groups, discuss the following questions.
+Then, decide which type of gallery your group would prefer to visit: modern or contemporary art?

 Other lessons in this category